-Highest frequency generated or used in the de- vice or on which the device operates or tunes (MHz) Upper fre- quency of measure- ment range (MHz) Below 1.705 30 400 500
+Highest frequency generated or used in the de- vice or on which the device operates or tunes (MHz) Upper fre- quency of measure- ment range (MHz)

+Below 1.705 30

+1.705-10 400

+10-30 500

-(3) Except for a CB receiver, a resuperheterodyne employing ceiver techniques shall be investigated from 30 MHz up to at least the second harmonic of the highest local oscillator frequency generated in the device.
+(3) Except for a CB receiver, a receiver employing superheterodyne techniques shall be investigated from 30 MHz up to at least the second harmonic of the highest local oscillator frequency generated in the device.
 If such receiver is controlled by a digital device, the frequency range shall be investigated up to the higher of the second harmonic of the highest local oscillator frequency generated in the device or the upper frequency of the measurement range specified for the digital device in paragraph (b)(1) of this section.